Kong/kong/README.md

 you start.

 If you are planning on developing on Kong, you'll need a development installation.
-The `next` branch holds the latest unreleased source code.
+The `master` branch holds the latest unreleased source code.

 You can read more about writing your own plugins in the [Plugin Development Guide](https://docs.konghq.com/latest/plugin-development/), or browse an